This term is used when a child’s ongoing behavioral difficulties appear to have their root cause in emotional or possibly social problems

-- ensure a consistent approach to the child’s behavioural difficulties by all members of staff by developing positive behaviour-management strategies
+- ensure a consistent approach to the child’s behavioral difficulties by all members of staff by developing positive behavior-management strategies

 - encourage the provision of a positive classroom environment

-- have group and class discussions (circletime) to focus on problems and give all childen opportunities to air their views in a controlled environment
+- have group and class discussions (circle time) to focus on problems and give all children opportunities to air their views in a controlled environment

 - set up small social skills groups for children who have difficulties in particular areas such as relating to other children or anger management